mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 --- BEGIN OF BE VERY VERY VERY CAREFUL --- :)
 <br>
 <br>
-PROCEDURES TO REMOVE "Add Panel" and "Remove Panel" FUNCTIONS FROM CINNAMON <br>
+PROCEDURES TO REMOVE "Add Panel" and "Remove Panel"and "Other Stuff"  FUNCTIONS FROM CINNAMON <br>
 I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc just in case you need to restore them.... <br>
 <br>
 ------------The sed stuff deals with find and replace------------<br>